 Agility: some may say that the past 18 months have been about nothing but, with firms and their employees forced to adapt to new ways of working.
 But we are hearing more about the importance of agility from our regulatory reporting customers, as well as it being a hot topic on the panel discussion mentioned above.

 So just why is agile regulatory reporting so important?
 The regulatory environment has exerted a fair amount of pressure over the past decade and the pace shows no sign of slowing.
 Consolidated Audit Trail, SFTR and CSDR are just some of the recent challenges that firms have faced.
 On top of this, you have changes to existing regulation – potential updates to EMIR, Dodd-Frank and MiFID II are being watched carefully by the industry.

-Our customers tell us that they dread these changes more than large new pieces of regulation.
+Customers often tell their regulatory reporting vendors that they dread these changes more than large new pieces of regulation.
 The reason?
 Reporting which has already been implemented will have workflows spanning your entire organisation – and when this regulation changes, these workflows must change, too.
 Front office, STP, other vendor systems, data models, validation and business rules – all of these will be affected.

 This is important because it's not just regulation that is changing, but your whole operating environment.
 Severe trading volatility puts pressure on reporting and exception management tools.
 Technology developments mean an increasing number of moving parts and systems.
 The infrastructure landscape moves on – last year's exit of CME from the regulatory reporting space and the MarketAxess acquisition of Deutsche Borse Group's regulatory reporting hub challenged firms to quickly migrate to new reporting venues.

 Regulators are also playing their part, with the Bank of England, ESMA and others shining a spotlight on the role of data quality and technology in regulatory reporting.
 The outcome of these reports may well lead to changes, and firms must be ready to adapt.